CodeWarbler/codewarbler.github.io/README.md

 ### Warbler

 [Warbler](https://codewarbler.github.io/warbler/0.1/) is a sketchpad for Tone.js code.
-Its goal is to seamlessly visualize Tone.js constructs and provide simplied user interface conventions to aid in the creation and development of Tone.js-based compositions.
+Its goal is to seamlessly visualize Tone.js constructs and provide simple user interface conventions to aid in the creation and development of Tone.js-based compositions.

 - [Examples](https://codewarbler.github.io/warbler/examples/)
 - [Getting started](https://codewarbler.github.io/warbler/tutorial/)